MCV-Software/socializer/README.md

 ### Working with posts in news feed

 You can press the return key in any post in your news feed for opening a new dialogue with some information.
 The information and dialogue will be different if you are viewing a friendship's notification  (when someone has added some friends), an audio file, or a regular post.

+If you open a regular post in your newsfeed, you will be able to see the comments in a list, indicate if you do like or dislike the post, or add a new comment.

-At the moment, there are no more actions for these kind of posts, you can read the full text for a post and its comments, view the new added friends in a list and  there are some kind of posts that aren't handled.
+For friend notifications, you can only view the new added friends in a list and  there are some kind of posts that aren't handled.
 It should be improved.

 ### Working with songs